jessepav/lacygoill-wiki-backup/awk/awk.md

 Also, document how to install and use this library:
 <https://github.com/e36freak/awk-libs>

-I found it in the topic of the #awk channel on freenode.
+I found it in the topic of the #awk channel on libera.
 Btw, have  a look  at the other  links of  the topic; some  of them  may contain useful information.